Soft Tissue Graft and Gum Tissue Graft

 If your gums are pulling away from your teeth (gum recession), if you suffer from sensitive teeth or root cavities due to exposed root surfaces or if you want to improve your smile, your dentist may recommend Soft Tissue Grafts.

 Causes of Gum Recession

-Gum Recession can be caused by an inflammatory response to plaque.
+Gum Recession can be caused by an inflammatory response to the plaque.

-Aggressive tooth brushing with a hard tooth brush can cause gum recession.
+Aggressive tooth brushing with a hard toothbrush can cause gum recession.
 Gum recession is most often seen on canines and premolars since these teeth are stroked twice with each stroke of the brush.
-In some instances the patterns of gum recession can indicate the hand used.
-Using a hard tooth brush also causes hard tissue loss exposing the dentin and making the teeth sensitve and prone to decay.
+In some instances, the patterns of gum recession can indicate the hand used.
+Using a hard toothbrush also causes hard tissue loss exposing the dentin and making the teeth sensitive and prone to decay.

 Improper flossing technique causes flossing clefts and gum recession.
 Flossing clefts are caused by popping the floss between the teeth and pushing it hard against the gums.

 Grinding or Clenching of teeth can cause both hard(enamel and dentin) and soft tissue( gum tissue) loss around the neck of the teeth due to the concentration of stresses.